quasarframework/app-extension-apollo/README.md

 Apollo client can be configured through `src/quasar-app-extension-apollo/apollo-client-config.js`.

+## Advanced configuration

+### Apollo client

-For advanced configuration needs, the extension provides two hooks, one gets called before the apollo client instantiation and the other afterwards.
+The extension provides two hooks, one gets called before the apollo client instantiation and the other afterwards.
 The hooks are `apolloClientBeforeCreate` and `apolloClientAfterCreate`, and can be modified as needed in `src/quasar-app-extension-apollo/apollo-client-hooks.js`.

+### Apollo provider

+The extension provides two hooks, one gets called before the apollo provider instantiation and the other afterwards.
+The hooks are `apolloProviderBeforeCreate` and `apolloProviderAfterCreate`, and can be modified as needed in `src/quasar-app-extension-apollo/apollo-provider-hooks.js`.

 ## Usage